LinuxAtDuke/Intro-To-Linux/README.md

 Removes an empty directory

-Sometimes a directory will seem empty but not be, you may need take a closer look with `ls -al`
+Sometimes a directory will seem empty but will actually include hidden files.
+If rmdir fails, you may need take a closer look at the apparently-empty directory with `ls -al`.

 **w**